StephanieB/reverse-phone-lookup/README.md

 ### 4. Create database

-Thanks to phpMyAdmin (or from the command line), create this database in Mysql:
+Thanks to phpMyAdmin (or from the command line) create this database in MySQL:

 ```
 CREATE DATABASE phone_book CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;